T-duality and the exotic chiral de Rham complex: Coordinate-free description

-\begin{remark} A local but coordinate-independent description of a sheaf of vertex algebras on a manifold $M$ is useful for the following reason.
-Given vertex algebra sheaves $\cA_M$, $\cB_M$ on $M$, to specify a homomorphism $\cA_M \rightarrow \cB_M$, it is enough to give a vertex algebra homomorphism $\phi_{\alpha}: \cA(U_{\alpha}) \rightarrow \cB(U_{\alpha})$ such that $\phi_{\alpha}$, $\phi_{\beta}$ agree on the overlap $U_{\alpha} \cap U_{\beta}$.
+\begin{remark} Given a sheaf of vertex algebras on a manifold $M$ which is a sheaf of $C^{\infty}$-loop modules, a local but coordinate-independent description is useful for the following reason.
+To specify a homomorphism between two such sheaves $\cA_M \rightarrow \cB_M$, it is enough to give a vertex algebra homomorphism $\phi_{\alpha}: \cA(U_{\alpha}) \rightarrow \cB(U_{\alpha})$ which intertwines the $C^{\infty}$-loop module structures, such that $\phi_{\alpha}$, $\phi_{\beta}$ agree on the overlap $U_{\alpha} \cap U_{\beta}$.
 If we have coordinate-independent generators and relations for $\cA_M$ and $\cB_M$, it suffices to show that the OPEs among the generators are preserved and the ideal of relations is annihilated; the agreement on overlaps is then automatic.
-This applies to morphisms of sheaves of modules over vertex algebras as well. \end{remark}
+This applies to morphisms of sheaves of modules over such vertex algebra sheaves as well. \end{remark}